-ACPS is undertaking a new approach to a strategically focused effort to ensure equity in the distribution of experienced, effective, and in-field teachers.
-Annually, ACPS will utilize the data available in the IPAL report in conjunction with the data compiled for the Spring Record Collection (SRC).
-This data will be used to determine rates of inexperienced, ineffective, and out-of-field teachers at all schools, and to determine disproportionality, if any, in schools with high concentrations of low-income and minority students.
-In SY 2020-2021, the Department of Teaching, Learning, and Leadership will meet regularly with school principals and the Department of Human Resources to ensure actions are taken to address disparities.
-In the initial efforts to address any disparity, ACPS will seek to fill vacancies at schools experiencing disproportionately high numbers of ineffective, inexperienced, and/or out-of-field teachers with candidates who meet target metrics (in-field, experienced and/or highly effective).
+ACPS has undertaken a new approach to a strategically focused effort to ensure equity in the distribution of experienced, effective, and in-field teachers.
+Annually, ACPS will utilize the data available in the IPAL report ir conjunction with the data compiled for the Spring Record Collection (SRC).
+This data will be used to determine rates of inexperienced, ineffective, and out-of-field teachers at all schools and to determine disproportionali if any, in schools with high concentrations of low-income and minority students.
+In the 2021-2022 school year, the Department of Teaching, Learning, and Leadership will continue to collaborate with school principals an the Department of Human Resources to ensure actions are taken to address disparities.
+In the initial efforts to address any disparity, ACPS will seek to fill vacancies at schools experiencing disproportionately high number of ineffective, inexperienced, and/or out-of-field teachers with candidates who meet target metrics (in-field, experienced, and/or highly effective).